 Since begun with a focus on hybrids – thus the name, HybridCars.com – we soon realized other “green” technologies deserved coverage too.
 These included “clean diesel,” E85 ethanol, ultra fuel-efficient “gas misers,” and as the new generation of battery electric, plug-in hybrids, and fuel cell vehicles began to be developed, particularly after 2005-onward, we covered them as well.

-HybridCars.com is therefore now an all-of-the-above green car site.
-Our editorial focus is not to take sides, but to attempt coverage of all technologies as consumers, industry and policymakers adopt solutions to improve fuel economy, reduce emissions, and improve energy security.
+HybridCars.com is therefore now an all-of-the-above alternative-energy transportation site with focus on passenger vehicles.
+Our editorial approach is not to take sides, but to attempt coverage of all technologies as consumers, industry and policymakers adopt solutions to improve fuel economy, reduce emissions, and improve energy security.
 We think these are interesting times as society recognizes the clock is ticking on exclusively petroleum-based transportation.
 Worldwide, automakers are working on all technologies, and it is a live experiment happening on the largest possible scale to see what technologies will dominate.

 Obviously, sustainable and cost-effective technologies are what we favor, as we do care about the environment, and think clean and green is also long-term practical, and can be made more so as more people invest in it, and economies of scale grow, and technologies are improved.
 That said, as trained journalists, we keep our personal biases out of coverage, as we think objectivity is more credible than openly biased advocacy, and thus better serves everyone’s interests.
 We also realize this endeavor to lead away from petroleum is ongoing, and it is in a sense a case of “may the best technology win.”
 Presently many powertrain and related technologies are competing, and it appears this will be the case for years if not indefinitely, as each technology’s respective percentage of market share adjusts along the way.

 Car reviews, interactive tools, news, and user forums are designed to help car shoppers make informed purchase decisions.
-HybridCars.com works closely with R. L. Polk to produce its Hybrid Market Dashboard, and with academic institutions and industry analysts to conduct research related to the emerging market for hybrid, alternative fuel, and electric cars.
+HybridCars.com works closely with Baum & Associates to produce its Hybrid Market Dashboard, and with academic institutions and industry analysts to conduct research related to the emerging market for hybrid, alternative fuel, and electric cars.

 Jeff Cobb has his B.A. in Journalism from Temple University, Philadelphia, where he now resides.
 He has been a car, motorcycle, and bicycle fan, project car modifier, occasional racer (motorcycle roadracing, autocross) for many moons now.
 Affiliations with the business since the mid-80s include work in several capacities at motorcycle and automotive dealerships.
 Post-college he authored over a dozen Chilton Total Car Care manuals.
 He’s also been a full-time correspondent, news editor, and managing editor for regional and major metro newspapers.
 His work with HybridCars.com’s publisher, VerticalScope, began in 2008 with assignments for Motorcycle.com.
 Late in 2009 he was asked to move to California for a stint as a senior editor, motorcycle road tester, and part time photographer.
 He took on the task of covering the emerging electric motorcycle side in 2010 as well as conventional technologies.
 After VerticalScope acquired GM-Volt.com, and HybridCars.com, he was asked in early 2011 to head up these publications.